-At the training course, I learned about the new integrated MPharm programme, and the placement structure involved.
-It was good to hear about experiential learning, and why the course has been changed since I completed my four years at college followed by the NPIP year.
+I learned about the integrated MPharm programme, and the placement structure.
+It was good to learn about experiential learning, and why the course has been changed since I completed my four years at college followed by the NPIP year.
 Part of the course looked at ways to manage challenging learning situations.
 I found this very interesting, and identified that it would be useful for me to reflect on ways I could prepare to manage any challenging situations with my student, and how to minimise these challenges by having prepared an induction plan and thinking about a training plan.
-I also learned about being FAIR to students-Feedback, Active learning, Individualise the learning, and Relevance.1
+I also learned about being 'FAIR' to students, which stands for Feedback, Active learning, Individualise the learning, and Relevance.1

 1 Reference: HARDEN, R.M. and LAIDLAW, J.M., 2013.
 Be FAIR to students: Four principles that lead to more effective learning.
-Medical teacher, 35(1), pp. 27-31
+Medical teacher, 35(1), pp. 27-31 scheduled to sit down with the student and talk about what we both expect from the placement.
+I will try to be 'FAIR' to the student, and to make the learning experience relevant and interesting for the student, and ensure I give regular feedback.